TheCodez/dynamic-occupancy-grid-map/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)  ![alt text](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)

+# Disclaimer!

+This repository is still WIP and is not in a workable stage.
+The only thing working is the measurement grid calculation.
+Contributions are kindly appreciated and really needed at this stage :)

 # [WIP] A Random Finite Set Approach for Dynamic Occupancy Grid Maps with Real-Time Application

 Implementation of [A Random Finite Set Approach for Dynamic Occupancy Grid Maps with Real-Time Application](https://arxiv.org/abs/1605.02406)

-## Disclaimer

-This repository is still WIP and is not in a workable stage.
-Contributions are kindly appreciated.

 ## Requirements